Lea Valley Walk

 The Anchor & Hope is located right on the banks of the River Lea in Clapton.
 There's some nice outdoor seating here with views of the river to enjoy.
 You can find the pub at 15 High Hill Ferry, Clapton with a postcode of E5 9HG for your sat navs.

 The Fish and Eels is a popular riverside inn in Hoddesdon.
 The pub dates back to the 1800s and includes picturesque gardens with views of the weir.
 You can find the pub on Dobbs Weir Road with a postcode of EN11 0AY.
+Near here there's also the Rye Meads RSPB Nature Reserve to explore.

 The river paths make for a nice dog walk and the Anchor & Hope and The Fish and Eels mentioned above are also dog friendly.
 In the Lee Country Park area there's a 500m agility course of jumps, hoops, high walks and an A-frame.